ABHISHEKSHARMA-svg/delta-demo/README.md

 # delta-demo
-this is for demo git &amp; github
+this is for demo git &amp; github.